The International Trade Blog Export Compliance

 Electronic Export Information (EEI)

 EEI is the data that must be submitted to the Census Bureau through AESDirect when a filing is required.
 The U.S. Foreign Trade Regulations have AES filing requirements for exports to anywhere other than Canada if the value of the exported goods grouped by Schedule B number is more than $2,500, if the goods require an export license, or when exporting a used vehicle.
+In addition, most exports to Russia, China and Venezuela require an EEI filing regardless of the value of the goods.
 Review the regulations for a complete and updated list of filing requirements.

 In a standard export transaction, it is the responsibility of the U.S. Principal Party in Interest (USPPI) to submit the EEI through AESDirect.
 However, the USPPI can give their freight forwarder (or some other third party) a power of attorney (POA) or written statement authorizing them to prepare and file the EEI on their behalf.
 (In most cases, the USPPI is the same as the exporter.)